 Cost of real estate sales consist primarily of land use rights costs and construction costs.
 Impairment charges, if any, are also recorded under cost of real estate sales.
 Cost of real estate sales are capitalized and allocated to development projects using the specific identification method.
-When the full accrual method of revenue recognition is applied, costs are recorded based on the ratio of the sales value of the relevant units completed and sold to the estimated total project sales value, multiplied by the estimated total project costs.
+When the full accrual method of revenue recognition is applied, cost of sales is recognized by determining the ratio of the area of the relevant units completed and sold to the estimated total project area, and applying that ratio to the estimated total project costs.
 When the percentage of completion method of revenue recognition is applied, capitalized costs are released to our statement of comprehensive income based on the completion progress of a project.